3 - 6 SEPTEMBER 2018

 - wind tunnel and infield testing, when and why;

 - the basics of the blade-element momentum theory along with guidelines for the construction of airfoil data,

 - state-of-the-art advanced numerical simulation tools for wind turbine rotors and wakes.

-During the 4-days of the Summer School, an overview of cultural and professional events in Trento and Riva del Garda will be provided, including enjoying traditional food, sports and tours to explore the city by your own.
+During the 4-days of the Summer School, an overview of cultural and professional events in Trento and Riva del Garda will be provided, including some suggestions for practising several sports and tours to explore the cities of Trento and Riva del Garda by your own.